Week of

 "The

-notes Blomquist.
-Oil is extracted using one of two methods --
+is extracted using one of two methods -- mechanical

 In

-This minimal exposure to heat preserves the natural flavor of
+to heat preserves the natural flavor of the oil

 of our oils," says Blomquist.